parthpatel1997/connect-dots/content/_index.md

           - label: Learn More
             url: /features
         content: >-
-          Our system will also meet the user requirements with respect to performance, functionality, stability and satisfaction.
+          Our system will  meet the user requirements with respect to performance, functionality, stability and satisfaction.
         image: /images/faq-guy.png
         title: The Best Feature of our Services